opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/options.md

 #### Structure of the cluster objects

-If there is no source cluster (in the case of RFS working directly off of a preexisting snapshot), the source cluster object should be `{"disabled": true} and no other fields are necessary.
+If no source cluster is being configured, the source cluster object should be `{"disabled": true} and no other fields are necessary.

 In all other cases, the required components of each cluster object are:

 - `endpoint` -- the fully specified endpoint for the cluster
-- `auth` -- what, if any, authorization strategy the cluster has.
+- `auth` -- what authorization strategy the cluster has.
 The supported options are:
     1. No auth: `{"type": "none"}`
-    2. Sigv4 Signing: `{"type": "sigv4", "region": "us-east-1", "serviceSigningName": "es"}`
+    2. Sigv4 Signing: `{"type": "sigv4", "region": "us-east-1", "serviceSigningName": "es"}` The serviceSigningName is `es` for Elasticsearch and OpenSearch managed service domains, and `aoss` for Amazon OpenSearch Serverless
     3. Basic auth with plaintext password (only supported for the source cluster and not recommended): `{"type": "basic", "username": "admin", "password": "admin123"}`
     4. Basic auth with password in secrets manager (recommended): `{"type": "basic", "username": "admin", "passwordFromSecretArn": "arn:aws:secretsmanager:us-east-1:12345678912:secret:master-user-os-pass-123abc"}`